 Having it done again?
 You must be mad.

-Many people think this is their only option.
+But, many people think this is their only option.

-A major drawback in having it done again is that it is not cheap and the results can be far from satisfactory although that largely depends on who you choose to carry out the work.
+A major drawback in having it done again is that it is not cheap and the results can be far from satisfactory.
+Although, that largely depends on who you choose to carry out the work.

 2. Rendering the wall

+If the home owner wants to completely get rid of the pebbledash, it can be rendered.
 This can be with a coloured render, which saves on repainting, or sand and cement render, which will need painting once it’s on the house.

-A professional builder will REMOVE all the old pebbledash and render over the bare bricks, however, a COWBOY builder, will apply render OVER THE TOP of the old pebbledash, which is a disaster waiting to happen.
+A professional builder will remove all the old pebbledash and render over the bare bricks.
+However, a cowboy builder, will apply render over the top of the old pebbledash, which is a disaster waiting to happen.

 3. Painting the pebbledash